A Higher-Order Language for Markov Kernels and Linear Operators: Mathematical Preliminaries

-The field of categorical probability was created in order to get a more conceptual understanding of these mathematical constructions.
-One of its cornerstone definitions is that of a Markov category:
+The field of categorical probability was developed in order to get a more conceptual understanding of Markov kernels.
+One of its cornerstone definitions is that of a Markov category which are categories where objects are abstract sample spaces, morphisms are abstract Markov kernels and every object has ``contraction'' and ``weakening'' morphisms which correspond to duplicating and discarding a sample, respectively, without adding any new randomness.

-\begin{definition}[Markov category \cite{fritz2020}] A Markov category is a semicartesian symmetric monoidal category $(\cat{C}, \otimes, 1)$ in which every object $A$ comes equipped with a commutative comonoid structure, denoted by $\mathsf{copy} : X \to X \otimes X$ and $\mathsf{delete} : X \to 1$, where $\mathsf{copy}$ satisfies
+\begin{definition}[Markov category \cite{fritz2020}] A Markov category is a semicartesian symmetric monoidal category $(\cat{C}, \otimes, 1)$ in which every object $A$ comes equipped with a commutative comonoid structure, denoted by $\mathsf{copy}_X : X \to X \otimes X$ and $\mathsf{delete}_X : X \to 1$, where $\mathsf{copy}$ satisfies

 \end{definition}